-The English/English Education program is designed for students seeking certification to teach English (English Language Arts) in grades 7-12.
+The English Area of Concentration program is designed for students seeking certification to teach English (English Language Arts) in grades 7-12.
 The curriculum includes a range of courses that provide students with the content that they need to teach English (English Language Arts) – World, British, American, and Minority literature; communication, rhetoric, and language and linguistics.
-Completion of the English and professional education courses with field experiences in diverse school settings results in the awarding of a Bachelor of Arts (BA) degree with a double major in English and English Education.
+Completion of the English and professional education courses with field experiences in diverse school settings results in the awarding of a Bachelor of Arts (B.A.) degree with a double major in English and English Education.
 The program also meets the teaching certification or licensure requirements for the State of Maryland and most other states.

 For information on undergraduate admission to the University, please click here.